 Stroll the one-mile mostly paved Azalea Garden or explore the Historic Gardens.

-Moderate, but mostly flat, trails include the three-mile Lagoon Trail, the six-mile Farm Trail, and the Westover Trails.
+Moderate but mostly flat trails include the three-mile Lagoon Trail, the six-mile Farm Trail, and the Westover Trails.

 Know that you can also bring your own bikes or rent mountain bikes from the Bike Barn.
-The Lagoon Trail is an especially popular biking trail amongst families and their littles.
+The Lagoon Trail is also an especially popular biking trail amongst families and their littles.

 8. Bearwallow Mountain